How To Make Ermine Frosting: Your Complete Guide

 STEP 1 | MAKE SWEETENED FLOUR PASTE

 I sometimes hear this preparation labeled as a roux, which is incorrect.
-A roux requires flour that is cooked (and sometimes browned) in fat, which is then hydrated with a liquid.
+A roux requires flour cooked (and sometimes browned) in fat, then hydrated with a liquid.
 This is a paste made of flour, liquid, and some sugar (no fat).
 Depending on the extent of the heating process, the paste can solidify or “gel,” so you’ll see me refer to this preparation as both a paste or gel.

 HOW: